Get the Latest Copy of our Constitution Below

 Article 6.1: Any Member/Partner found guilty and convicted of any crime or behavior involving dishonesty or fraud shall have his/her Membership/Partnership forfeited immediately from Christians for Peace in Africa.

-Article 6.2: Christians for Peace in Africa on a majority of 2/3 Members/Partners present vote in favor at duly constituted meeting to remove a Member/Partner of CPA.
+Article 6.2: Christians for Peace in Africa on a majority of 2/3 Members/Partners present vote in favor at a duly constituted meeting to remove a Member/Partner of CPA.

 Article 6.3: In the event of a Member/Partner’s temporary absence, the affected Members/Partner may appoint a proxy in writing, proved and signed by the President & CEO.
 The President & CEO must confirm the removal of a Member/Partner by writing a notice.